 A free Red Cross service providing social telephone calls to people in the community looking for support, friendship and community connection.

-TeleChat calls are provided Monday to Friday.
+Telecross calls each morning, 365 days a year.
 Times may vary depending on location and volunteer availability.

 Relationships Australia (Qld)